PlaycademyPlaycademy

 client.users

-Retrieve current user information and manage player inventory.
+Retrieve current user information.

 // Get current user